 30-day money-back guarantee

 The Good: Well laid-out fare alert emails, including frequent flyer mile tips and ticketing advice.
-By choosing your membership level (and price), you might be able to get more of what you’re specifically looking for.
 And with international availability, it doesn’t matter where you are – you can receive fare alerts.

 Fare Alert Services Summary/Comparison

 Are you confused yet?
 I don’t blame you.
 I’ve been receiving fare alerts from all four services for a while now, and it has taken me a while to get the hang of it.
 Here are some points for consideration, depending on your fare alert needs:

 - Scott’s Cheap Flights, Dollar Flight Club, and Next Vacay alerts are the easiest to understand, clearly indicating the destination, departure airport options, travel dates, how to book, and how long the deal is likely to last.
 I would go so far as to say I like the format of Scott’s Cheap Flights fare alerts the best.

 - Next Vacay and Dollar Flight Club only use Google Flights for their searches, while Scott’s Cheap Flights uses Google and a few others, and Mighty Travels has their own search dashboard (powered by Skyscanner/Momondo).